 - Dr. Stewart Hameroff

-Lev's artworks are constructed from thousands of photographs that Lev takes in different parts of the globe and then digitally assembles into single pieces.
+Lev's artworks are constructed from hundreds of photographs that Lev takes in different parts of the globe and then digitally assembles into single pieces.
 To build his pieces he employs an in-depth Photoshop process that he fine-tuned through trial and error.

 In order to preserve the continuity of each project's narrative, Lev works on all of the pieces at the same time.
 His process resembles a film director's in that he has to maintain the integrity of the preceding and upcoming scenes in relationship to the one he is working on in the moment.